-If a woman develops breast cancer, deep vein thrombosis, pulmonary embolus, malignant melanoma, or triglycerides >1000 mg/dl, her Estrogen-Alone study pills will be permanently discontinued without unblinding.
+a woman develops breast cancer, deep vein thrombosis, pulmonary embolus, malignant melanoma, or triglycerides >1000 mg/dl, her HRT-Estrogen-Alone study medication-pills will be permanently discontinued without unblinding.

-Study pills will also be discontinued (without unblinding) if the participant's physician prescribes estrogen, progesterone, testosterone, Tamoxifen, or other selective estrogen receptor modulators.
+Study medications pills will also be discontinued (without unblinding) if the participant's physician prescribes estrogen, progesterone, testosterone, Tamoxifen, or other selective estrogen receptor modulators.

-Refusal of a routine post-randomization mammogram within 18 months of her previous mammogram will result in discontinuation of Estrogen-Alone study pills with continued follow-up of the woman.
+Refusal of an unscheduled endometrial biopsy or a routine post-randomization mammogram within 18 months of her previous mammogram will result in discontinuation of HRT medications Estrogen-Alone study pills with continued follow-up of the woman.
 See Vol. 2, Section 16.4.2.1 - HRT (Minimum Procedures for a CT Participant to Remain on Intervention) for other minimum safety requirments.
-If the participant later agrees to the procedure, study pills will be resumed.
+If the participant later agrees to the procedures, HRT medications study pills will be resumed.-Inability to obtain a biopsy due to cervical stenosis is not an indication for discontinuing HRT medications after randomization.

-In addition, Estrogen-Alone study pills will be discontinued temporarily if any of the following experiences occur:
+In addition, Estrogen-Alone study medications pills will be discontinued temporarily if any of the following experiences occur: